 Learn how to draw a great looking Luke Skywalker with easy, step-by-step drawing instructions, and video tutorial.

-By following the simple steps, you too can easily draw a beautiful Luke Skywalker.
+By following the simple steps, you too can easily draw a perfect Luke Skywalker.

 "I am a Jedi, like my father before me."